With Skillet Cooking, you’ll have an affordable, mouth-watering meal on the table the whole family will enjoy in just a

 Use a wooden spoon or potato masher to break the Ground Beef into crumbles as you’re cooking.
 Stir lightly to ensure even cooking.
 Depending on your recipe, you may need to brown the meat only lightly, because it will continue to cook later on.

 Most recipes call for the Ground Beef to be drained after browning, but in some recipes the drippings are left in for added moisture (and flavor!).
 In extra-lean Ground Beef, there may not be much to drain at all.

 Use a potato masher to break up Ground Beef into small crumbles while browning.

 We're not talking spices — in this case, seasoning is all about preparing a cast iron skillet for cooking.
-Methods may differ, but the end result of a well-seasoned pan is a low-stick surface and years (if not decades) of perfectly browned meat.
+Methods may differ, but the end result of a well-seasoned pan is a non-stick surface and years (if not decades) of perfectly browned meat.